dwrobel/flatcam/README.md

 - made isolation threaded
 - fixed a small typo in TclCommandCopperCLear
 - made changing the Plot kind in CNCJob selected tab, threaded
+- fixed an object used before declaring it in NCC Tool - Area option

 9.09.2019